 Please wait patiently until the download of all the necessary files is completed.

-Then, you need to test if our addon is working properly on your system.
+Next, you need to test and ensure that our addon is working properly on your system.
 To do so, click on the “Update” button and then select “Test SERLib“.
-If you receive the message “Test successful“, you don’t need to follow the step below.
+If you receive the message “Test successful“, you are good to start.

-2. You may also come across the following error message or some other DLL failure messages:
+You may come across the following error message or some other DLL failure messages.
+In that case, make sure you have already installed the requirements mentioned earlier, and you have restarted your PC/Server.

 Next, you will notice that the Web 2.0 engines are being added to your “Where to Submit” section.